emoose0/3lang/README.md

 By default `a` is referenced first

 # Interpreter
 Using the interpreter is pretty simple, after building using `make`, you can interpret a file with a .3 extension by typing in `3l [file].3`.
-Additionally you have the option add a `-r` to the end of the arguments to print the final values of each token
+Additionally you have the option add a `-r` to the end of the arguments to print the final values of each variable

 # Referencing variables
 By default, the current referenced variable is `a`, you can change the variable being currently referenced to b or c by wrapping actions inside `[]` and `()`